MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup-ms-teams.md

 2. Select **Add Channel**.

-3. Give the channel a name related to the opportunities you want to connect to it (for example, **Seattle-area opportunities**).
+3. Give the channel a name related to the mixed-reality session you want to connect to it (for example, **Seattle-area**).

 4. Select **Add**.